Do you think a great idea is all it takes to launch a startup?

 And, if there are no middlemen in the picture, the transactional share that would otherwise be earmarked for them can be distributed between the seller and buyer.
 This is feasible for both manufacturers and buyers in the long run.

 Think about it.
 If you sell a product directly to your customer, then you won’t need to spend money on stocking your wares in stores and displaying them to potential buyers.
 This means that you can offer much cheaper prices to your user users, which will get your brand more customer loyalty.

 A direct sales business model is feasible for your startup if you have the necessary resources to manufacture goods and handle the logistics without involving a third-party distributor.
 Dell is a great example of the disintermediation model, as they distribute their products directly to their end users without engaging in traditional retail cycles.

 The one-for-one business model, also known as the buy-one-give-one model, is an ingenious business model that inspires customer loyalty through altruism.
 It was popularised in 2006 by Blake Mycoskie, the founder of TOMS shoes, when he offered to donate a pair of shoes every time a customer made a purchase.

 Consumers were happy that they got the product they needed and were also able to help needy children around the world.
-Although this model faced some backlash over the years, it ensures that everyone involved are satisfied.
+Although this model has faced some backlash over the years, it ensures that everyone involved is satisfied.

-TOMS gained publicity and devised their marketing strategy around their business model, buyers were happy with their good-deed-for-the-day, and tens of thousands of children worldwide got free footwear.
+TOMS gained publicity and devised its marketing strategy around its business model, buyers were happy with their good-deed-for-the-day, and tens of thousands of children worldwide got free footwear.

 There are many startups that follow the buy-one-give-one business model, with some even giving back with products or services that aren’t necessarily labour-intensive to produce.